Approximate and Weighted Data Reconstruction Attack in Federated Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the growing amount of data generated by distributed personal electronic devices, conventional centralized approaches for training machine learning models face challenges in data collection and privacy protection.
-To address these challenges, federated learning (FL) \cite{li2020federated,mcmahan2017communicationefficient} has gained significant attention in recent years as a promising paradigm.
+\IEEEPARstart{W}{ith} the escalating volume of data generated by distributed personal electronic devices, conventional centralized approaches for training machine learning models face substantial obstacles in data collection and privacy preservation.
+To mitigate these issues, federated learning (FL) \cite{li2020federated,mcmahan2017communicationefficient} has emerged as a promising paradigm.

-One prominent feature of FL is its ability to facilitate model training on distributed data sources owned by individual clients while keeping the data localized and exchanging only model updates.
-For example, in the most commonly used federated averaging (FedAvg) \cite{mcmahan2017communicationefficient} algorithm, each client trains its local model with its private data and shares the updated {model parameters} to a server, where the {model parameters} are aggregated and used to update the global model.
-In other words, FL enables multiple participants to build a common and robust machine learning model without sharing data, thus addressing critical issues such as data privacy, data security, and data access rights.
-As a result, FL has gained significant attention in recent years to handle the growing amount of data and the increasing concerns about privacy in several applications, such as healthcare \cite{brisimi2018federated, xu2021federated}, and learning a controller model across several autonomous vehicles without sharing their history trajectories \cite{zeng2022federated}.
+A prominent feature of FL is that it enables model training on distributed data sources while retaining raw data locally.
+For instance, in the widely adopted federated averaging (FedAvg) \cite{mcmahan2017communicationefficient} algorithm, each client trains a local model on private data and transmits the updated model parameters to the server.
+The central server subsequently aggregates these updates to refine a global model.
+In this manner, FL allows multiple participants to train a robust model without directly exposing raw data, thereby addressing concerns related to data privacy, data security, and data access rights.
+Consequently, FL has gained significant attention in recent years for addressing growing privacy concerns in applications such as healthcare \cite{brisimi2018federated, xu2021federated} and cooperative controller learning across autonomous vehicles without sharing historical trajectories \cite{zeng2022federated}.

-Although it was widely believed that {model updates} in FL are safe to share, recent studies \cite{geng2023improved,xu2022agic,yin2021see,zhu2019deep} have shown that clients' sensitive training data can be compromised through \emph{data reconstruction attacks} \cite{zhu2019deep}.
-In these attacks, the adversary first randomly initializes dummy samples and labels, and then executes forward and backward propagation to obtain dummy model updates.
-Through an iterative process of minimizing the discrepancy between the dummy model updates and the ground-truth ones, the dummy samples and labels are updated simultaneously.
-In the literature, some work has already been done to improve the reconstruction performance, we refer to the label inference techniques in \cite{yin2021see,zhao2020idlg}, the new distance functions and optimizers in \cite{geiping2020inverting,wang2020sapag}, and the regularization methods in \cite{jeon2021gradient,wei2020framework}.
+Although model updates in FL were long believed to be safe to share, recent studies \cite{geng2023improved,xu2022agic,yin2021see,zhu2019deep} have shown that clients' sensitive training data can be compromised through \emph{data reconstruction attacks} \cite{zhu2019deep}.
+In these attacks, the adversary first randomly initializes dummy samples and labels and then performs forward and backward propagation to obtain dummy model updates.
+Through an iterative process that minimizes the discrepancy between the dummy model updates and the ground-truth updates, the dummy samples and labels are updated simultaneously.